We compare quotes from all the leading insurers

 Getting Referred

-If you have a health issue, see your GP and let them know about your private cover.
-They may refer you to a specialist, and you might choose private hospitals or specialists not offered by the NHS.
+If you have a health issue, see your GP and let them know that you have private insurance.
+They may refer you to a specialist, and you might choose to go to private hospitals or specialists not offered by the NHS.

 2.